microsoft/Reactors/README.md

 # Updated Main Branch Name

 Please note that the main branch is now titled `main`.
 Please make sure all of your pull requests are targeting `main` and that you are pulling from `main`.

-For more information about changing your own repo, or about getting your local environment setup for targeting `main`, [reference Scott Hanselman's blog post here](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx).
+You can reference Scott Hanselman's blog for [more information about using a main branch with Git and GitHub](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx).

 # Microsoft Reactor Workshops